Insider Sell: Build-A-Bear Wor - GuruFocus.com

-On June 23, 2023, President and CEO Sharon John sold 76,698 shares of Build-A-Bear Workshop Inc (BBW, Financial), a leading interactive retail company that allows customers to create their own customized stuffed animals.
-This sale comes as part of a series of transactions made by John over the past year, totaling 128,765 shares sold and no shares purchased.
+On June 28, 2023, Sharon John, President and CEO of Build-A-Bear Workshop Inc (BBW, Financial), sold 45,957 shares of the company.
+This move is part of a series of insider sell transactions that have been taking place over the past year.

-Sharon John has been with Build-A-Bear Workshop Inc since 2013, initially serving as Chief Executive Officer and Chief President Bear before being promoted to President and CEO in 2016.
-Under her leadership, the company has expanded its product offerings and improved its financial performance.
+Sharon John has been at the helm of Build-A-Bear Workshop Inc since 2013.
+Under her leadership, the company has seen significant growth and expansion.
+Build-A-Bear Workshop Inc is a specialty retailer that offers an interactive make-your-own stuffed animal retail-entertainment experience.
+The company operates in three segments: Direct-to-Consumer, International Franchising, and Commercial.

-Build-A-Bear Workshop Inc operates over 400 stores worldwide, offering a unique and interactive experience for customers to create their own stuffed animals.
-The company also sells a variety of clothing, accessories, and other merchandise related to its core product line.
-In addition to its retail stores, Build-A-Bear Workshop Inc has a strong online presence and has partnered with various entertainment properties to create themed products.
+Over the past year, Sharon John has sold a total of 174,722 shares and has not made any purchases.
+This trend is consistent with the overall insider transaction history for Build-A-Bear Workshop Inc, which shows 19 insider sells and no insider buys over the past year.

-According to the GuruFocus Value, which is an intrinsic value estimate based on historical multiples, a GuruFocus adjustment factor, and future estimates of business performance, Build-A-Bear Workshop Inc has a price-to-GF-Value ratio of 0.93.
-This indicates that the stock is fairly valued based on its GF Value.
+With a price of $20.26 and a GuruFocus Value of $21.57, Build-A-Bear Workshop Inc has a price-to-GF-Value ratio of 0.94.
+This suggests that the stock is fairly valued based on its GF Value.

+The GF Value is an intrinsic value estimate developed by GuruFocus.
+It is calculated based on historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at, a GuruFocus adjustment factor based on the company’s past returns and growth, and future estimates of business performance from Morningstar analysts.

+While the insider sell transactions by Sharon John may raise some eyebrows, it's important to note that these transactions do not necessarily indicate a negative outlook for the company.
+Insiders sell shares for a variety of reasons, and it's crucial to consider the overall financial health and performance of the company when making investment decisions.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.